SofteqDG/ios-objective-c-coding-style/README.md

 When using properties, instance variables SHOULD always be accessed and mutated using `self.`.
 This means that all properties will be visually distinct, as they will all be prefaced with `self.`.

-An exception to this: inside initializers, the backing instance variable (i.e. _variableName) SHOULD be used directly to avoid any potential side effects of the getters/setters.
+An exception to this: inside initializers and dealloc the backing instance variable (i.e. _variableName) SHOULD be used directly to avoid any potential side effects of the getters/setters.

 Local variables SHOULD NOT contain underscores.

 ## Methods

 In method signatures, there SHOULD be a space after the method type (-/+ symbol).
+There SHOULD NOT be a space between returned type and first method segment.
 There SHOULD be a space between the method segments (matching Apple's style).
 Always include a keyword and be descriptive with the word before the argument which describes the argument.

 The usage of the word "and" is reserved.
 It SHOULD NOT be used for multiple parameters as illustrated in the `initWithWidth:height:` example below.